mattstraczek/inheritance-of-insurance-classes/README.md

 # inheritance-of-insurance-classes
 A simple C++ project from Moraine Valley's CSC 240 course that uses a base "Insurance" class to derive consequent "Home Insurance" and "Auto Insurance" classes.
+The program implements iterative functions that can use the derived class's member functions to set their respective data members with user-inputted values.
+The program also implements an interative output function to output the derived object's members into a formatted table.